14Rashmi/payment-client/README.md

 All the timeout parameters and toggles are defined in application.yml so they can be changed in the Configuration

+The Callback API has been documented in Swagger and can be accessed at http://localhost:8080/swagger-ui.html .

 ### Design Decisions
 - I have chosen java and Springboot to complete this assignment
 - Why I chose Springboot and structured my code this way?